Gheytarieh

-Qeytarieh (also spelled Gheytarieh) is a neighbourhood in northern Tehran, located within the larger Shemiran district.
+Qeytarieh (قیطریه, also spelled Gheytarieh) is a neighbourhood in northern Tehran, located within the larger Shemiran district.
 Qeytarieh has a park with the same name.
 It is served by the Gheytariyeh Metro Station.

 Qeytarieh's neighbouring districts are Niavaran, Kamranieh, Farmanieh, Elahieh and Tajrish.

 The reason for the formation of this neighborhood, like most other neighborhoods in Shemiranat, can be considered as agriculture and horticulture.
 Most of the people who settled the neighborhood came here from the city of Borujerd from the Lorestan province.

 Notable people

 Morteza Pashaei was a musician that lived in Gheytariyeh.